the-turing-way/the-turing-way/book/content/version_control/vcs-github.md

 git add .
 git commit
 ```
-Assuming that you have a GitHub repository that you want want to commect with this project, run the following command
+Assuming that you have a GitHub repository that you want want to connect with this project, run the following command

 ```
 git remote add origin <GitHub repository link for your project>